 - Practice essay writing.
 The topics for the analytical writing section are provided by the ETS on their official website.
 Simply being familiar with the test topics will help an examinee prepare and feel confident on the test day.
 Testing how to write passages on some topics will definitely be a big help.

 These are tips that will help an examiner do well on the GRE.
 Do not forget that there is no perfect formula to this.
 It is best to look for what works best for the schedule and other personal factors.

 How to prepare for the GRE General Test?

 Here are some guidelines to help test takers prepare for the GRE General Test:

 - Determine the baseline score.
-The test taker may have a GRE diagnostic practice test to establish a baseline score and determine strengths and weaknesses.
+The test taker may have a GRE diagnostic practise test to establish a baseline score and determine strengths and weaknesses.
 Identifying the areas of weakness gives them an idea of where to focus on during their review.

 - Invest in a GRE test prep course.
-Although a test taker’s GRE score is determined entirely by their effort rather than the popularity of their review center, enrolling in a respected institution with numerous positive reviews is one better way to study and review for the test.
+Although a test taker’s GRE score is determined entirely by their effort rather than the popularity of their review centre, enrolling in a respected institution with numerous positive reviews is one better way to study and review for the test.

 - Select the right study tools.
 Selecting the right study tools and resources can make the reviewing process more efficient.

 - Identify sections to prioritize.
 It is important that the test taker identifies which part/s of the test they are particularly struggling on so that they can focus more on studying that part.